memgraph/docs/docs/reference-guide/websocket-connection.md

 sidebar_label: WebSocket connection
 ---

-Memgraph allows you to connect to its WebSocket server and receive certain information from it.
+Memgraph allows you to connect to its monitoring server via WebSocket and receive certain information from it.
 For example, each log will be forwarded to all the connected clients.